 Insurance companies analyze extensive statistical data, which shows that vehicles popular among families-like SUVs and minivans-are involved in fewer accidents and file fewer claims compared to sedans and sports cars.
 This is one reason they come with lower insurance costs.
 On the other hand, luxury vehicles and sports cars are packed with high-end materials and advanced technology, increasing repair expenses and, consequently, insurance premiums.

-Make sure you compare car insurance quotes apples to apples for different types of vehicles.
-A luxury sedan typically costs more to insure than a minivan or mid-size SUV.
-To make an informed decision, make sure you compare quotes for the same vehicle types and coverage limits.
+Remember to compare apples to apples when it comes to insurance quotes for different vehicle types.
+A luxury sedan will always cost more to insure than a minivan or mid-size SUV, so when comparing insurance quotes, be sure to compare the same vehicle types and coverage limits.

-The same advice should be followed when comparing vehicles from different manufacturers.
-A luxury German sedan (BMW or Mercedes for example) will be more expensive to insure than a minivan or compact vehicle from another manufacturer, so always compare similar vehicle types and trim levels when shopping for a new vehicle or policy.
+This advice also applies when comparing vehicles from different manufacturers.
+A luxury German sedan, like a BMW or Mercedes, will generally cost more to insure than a minivan or compact vehicle from another brand.
+Therefore, always compare similar vehicle types and trim levels when shopping for a new vehicle or insurance policy.

 Check out car insurance rates by model: Compare rates for over 3,000 models